debdoop/Web-Team-Public/Trustnet/About -Trustnet-Site.md

 # Working at Wellcome

-content has to be from a department not a division

-Links to documents (sharepoint hosted) on information tables won’t be available off the network until 2FA is set up

-> As a web editor, I want to be able attach meta data to content in the Working at Wellcome section so that it can be found easily in the Working at Wellcome search and general search.

 ### Forms

+*Purpose*

-> As a user, I want to find forms grouped with relevant contextual content rather than other forms, so that I can find them easily find them at the relevant moment.
+> As a user, I want to find **forms grouped with relevant contextual content** rather than other forms, so that I can find them easily find them at the relevant moment.

-> As a user, when I submit a web form, I want to be emailed a copy of the information I sent, so that I can trust it has been submitted and so that I can keep records.
+> As a user, when I submit a web form, I want to be **emailed a copy** of the information I sent, so that I can trust it has been submitted and so that I can keep records.

 > As a user I want forms to have show who they apply to and what department they came from, in line with other W@W content, so that it is clear who they are for.
 [INT-343]

 Admin accounts can add people to receive the form via the form > webform tab > emails

+**Troubleshooting**

+- Content has to be from a department not a division
+- Links to documents (sharepoint hosted) on information tables won’t be available off the network until 2FA is set up
+- Form submissions are backed up in a secure mail box managed by Sarah Clifford

 ### Policies

+*Purpose*

-> As a user, I want all-staff policies to appear on the intranet, so that they are easy to find and read.
+> As a user, I want **all-staff policies** to appear on the intranet, so that they are easy to find and read.

 > As a Web Editor, I want to able to review and publish content in the policy section so that I can maintain editorial and UX standards.

 ### Courses

+*Purpose*

 > As a user, I want training course info to include a breakdown of the session and skills they could learn, so they can see if the course is right for them.